 By Russ and Tiña De Maris

 They call it “buyer’s remorse.”
 Here’s a real-life example: An RV shopper and his wife had in mind a new toy hauler.
 They’d done their research, they knew what they wanted.
-Once on a dealer’s lot, things got a bit hairy.
-A different toy hauler caught their eye, and soon, they’d plunked down a $6,000 deposit and signed off on the contract, and a delivery date was scheduled.
+Once on a dealer’s lot things got a bit hairy.
+A different toy hauler caught their eye and soon they’d plunked down a $6,000 deposit and signed off on the contract, and a delivery date was scheduled.

 Once back at home, the couple started doing a little pencil pushing.
 The RV they’d just bought turned out to be way over the limit of the towing capability of the family pickup truck.
 In the “heat of the moment” of shopping, that all-important factor had been forgotten.
-The research previously done was for the “first rig” and it was well within the scope of the tow vehicle — but, oh dear, that new, flashy rig was off the table.
+The research previously done was for the “first rig” and it was well within the scope of the tow vehicle – but, oh dear, that new, flashy rig was irresistible.

 What’s to be done?
 Could they get out of that contract?